PaNOSC-ViNYL/ase/doc/development/newrelease.rst

 * Create the tar file::

    cd ase-3.1.0
-   rm -f ase/svnrevision.py*; python setup.py sdist
+   rm -f MANIFEST ase/svnrevision.py*; python setup.py sdist

   Note that the ``tags_revision`` is put into the name of the tar file automatically.
 Make sure that you are getting only